zkSNACKs/zIPs/README.md

 https://github.com/zkSNACKs/Meta/issues/30 https://github.com/zkSNACKs/Meta/issues/31

+### Bitcoin Core

+Some of the users use full nodes, mainly Bitcoin Core as their personal wallet, because this is the ultimate way of minimizing trust.
+Wasabi could ship with a bitcoind, much the same way as it does with Tor.

 ### Daemon/API

 Another way to improve the software is to let developers play with it through a daemon (RPC?) process.
 This however may lead to enterprise adoption, which is good for liquidity, but there is a risk of centralization and thus Sybil attacks.
 May become more likely.
 For example an exchange could decide to add coinjoins and if they acquire 50% of liquidity in Wasabi, this way many of the wallet assumptions about anonymity sets would become less accurate. https://github.com/zkSNACKs/Meta/issues/12